baronsmv/linux-rt-upscaler/README.md

 # Upscale the currently active window
 upscale

-# Interactively select from visible windows at startup
+# Interactively select from visible windows
 upscale -s

 # Run a command and upscale its window